Home

 • Wider internal engagement: Rather than relying exclusively on your HR or TA teams for recruiting, top ATS systems will also involve your hiring managers and employees as part of the process.
 Employee referrals, feedback on job candidates, and social media can all be leveraged to fill open positions.

-• Streamlined hiring and onboarding: An ATS can do more than streamline recruiting; it can work wonders for onboarding.
+• Streamlined hiring and onboarding: An ATS can do more than streamline recruiting; it can connect recruiting to onboarding removes the re-entry, the lost documents, and the first-week confusion that signals to a new hire they've joined a disorganized team.
 A good first impression sets the stage for good candidate experience, so it’s critical to make the onboarding process employee-focused, timely, and effective.

 • More effective recruitment strategies: An effective hiring process is one that is data-driven.
 Any good ATS software dashboard will put recruiter productivity, cost per hire, cost of job boards, cost of paid media, time to hire, and other key data at your fingertips.